 2: Complex carb

-Complex carbohydrates provide a good source of calories, fiber and are rich in vitamins and minerals.
-So, no, not all carbs are bad, but it’s beneficial to keep simple carb consumption to a minimum, particularly when on a fat loss diet.
+Complex carbohydrates provide a good source of calories, and fiber and are rich in vitamins and minerals.
+So, no, not all carbs are bad, but it’s beneficial to keep simple carb consumption to a minimum, particularly when on a fat-loss diet.

-Choose the oats instead of the potato chips to not only stay healthy, but greatly help with lowering your body fat.
+Choose oats instead of potato chips to not only stay healthy but greatly help with lowering your body fat.
 Bodybuilder Shelby Starnes said this when describing carb cycling: